AdiPat/ai_pong/README.md

-# pong
+## pong

-Classic Pong game using HTML5 Canvas, CSS and JavaScript.
+The classic table tennis arcade game built using JavaScript and HTML5 Canvas.